ddom-pubgit/old-script-collection/README.md

 ## For Support to Know

 Do not distribute this script without first reading the warnings and the Statement of Support below.
 Ensure you understand this in full and explain it to the customer before distributing the script.
+Ask David Domask if you don't understand the terms we distribute this script under

 ## Workflow